vihaan211005/icuas-25-kessoku/README.md

 docker rm crazysim_icuas_cont

 ```

+If you remove the container, you can always rebuild it from scratch by using `first_run.sh` script.

-The docker contains packages for crazyflies simulator [CrazySim](https://github.com/gtfactslab/CrazySim).
+The containers `crazysim_icuas_cont` consists of packages for Crazyflies simulator [CrazySim](https://github.com/gtfactslab/CrazySim).
 General information about Crazyflies can be found [here](https://www.bitcraze.io/products/crazyflie-2-1/).

 > [!NOTE]
 > The ros2 workspace is located in /root/CrazySim/ros2_ws

 ### RUN ICUAS EXAMPLE

-Navigate to `/root/CrazySim/ros2_ws/src/icuas25_competition/startup`.
+Once inside the container, navigate to `/root/CrazySim/ros2_ws/src/icuas25_competition/startup`.
 Start the example:

 ```
 ./start.sh
 ```

-If needed, do `chmod +x start.sh` before.
-It starts the example with 5 crazyflies and 5 aruco markers.
-In the first pane of the second window you can start teleop_twist, which is already in history.
-It controls cf_1.
+If needed, make startup script executable with `chmod +x start.sh`.
+It starts the example with 5 Crazyflies and 5 aruco markers in an empty world.
+To test that everything is working, in the first pane of the second window you can start `teleop_twist`, which is already in history.
+It controls the Crazyflie with id `cf_1`.

 #### Interesting topics